microsoftarchive/iot-journey/docs/building-and-deploying-the-sample-solution.md

 > **Note:** The data for each event comprises the ID of the device that reported the temperature, the value of the temperature, the date and time at which the data was processed, the event hub partition used to process the data, and the date and time at which the data was received by the event hub.

-### Analyzing the Hot Path Data by Using a Hive Query
+### Analyzing the Raw Event Data by Using a Hive Query

-Perform the following steps to analyze the hot path data by using a Hive query:
+Perform the following steps to analyze the raw event data by using a Hive query:

 - Start Azure PowerShell as administrator.